Nitika-kamboj/gsheet_plotter/README.md

 ```
 ---
 ## Create a credentials file(.json) to allow access to GSheet Plotter to access your spreadsheets.
-- Go to (https://console.developers.google.com) [Google-Developer-Console] and login with your Google account.
+- Go to (https://console.developers.google.com)[Google-Developer-Console] and login with your Google account.

 - In the left pane click on ```Credentials```